khvsreddy-code/MINECODE/README.md

 > **"Beyond Syntax.
 Deep Logic.
 Professional Mastery."**

-MineCode is a next-generation, gamified coding platform designed to bridge the gap between "Hello World" and professional software engineering.
+MineCode is a next-generation, **completely free**, gamified coding platform designed to bridge the gap between "Hello World" and professional software engineering.
 Unlike traditional platforms that focus on rote syntax memorization, MineCode emphasizes **Architectural Logic, System Design, and Real-World Problem Solving** from Day 1.

 ## 🚀 Mission: The Logic Standard
 We are building the ultimate diverse coding ecosystem.
 Our philosophy: